divya-akula/divyaakula/_posts/2024/2024-05-01-enabling-sharepoint-syntex-with-pay-as-you-go.md

 thumbnail: "/assets/images/thumbnails/SyntexHumanConfused.jpg"
 github: "https://github.com/4dcu-be/ShapeOfStories-SentimentAnalysis"
 ---
+Confused Without Per-User Licenses?
 Microsoft Syntex , aka SharePoint Premiun is ever increasing its capabilities initially it just started as a data extraction tool but now it expands its horizon towards inbuilt capabilities like esignatures and translations , which makes it an easy go tool for any business which is document centric.
 With its increasing demanding there are few questions w.r.to Licensing which I would try to address this on the blog

 ## Shifting Gears